learn-co-curriculum/dsc-probability-introduction/README.md

 ## Introduction

-As an aspiring data scientist, it is important to know the foundations of probability and combinatorics, as these areas form the backbone of many concepts in data science.
-In the following lessons and labs, you'll get a gentle introduction to several concepts that are related to probability, like sets, combinations, and permutations.
+As an aspiring data scientist, it's important to know the foundations of probability and combinatorics, as these areas form the backbone of many concepts in data science.
+In the following lessons and labs, you'll get a gentle introduction to several concepts that are related to probability, such as sets, combinations, and permutations.

 ## Objectives

 You will be able to:

-- Learn about some popular applications for probability
+- Define probability

 ## What is probability, and how does it relate to data science?